Explainers ·

 While the world works to reduce greenhouse gas emissions, it’s imperative that we research and implement solutions to protect existing coral reefs from the impacts of climate change and help them adapt to the rapid pace of change.

 Understanding corals’ heat tolerance, and then enhancing and growing new generations of heat-tolerant corals, is a critical part of this adaptive helping hand.
-Corals grown in labs that have learnt to live in warmer temperatures can potentially be strategically deployed onto the Reef, to ensure they pass on their unique properties to the next generation.
+Corals spawned in aquaculture that have learnt to live in warmer temperatures can potentially be strategically deployed onto the Reef, to ensure they pass on their unique properties to the next generation.
 Additionally, identifying where the most heat tolerant corals live can help us prioritise protection efforts.

 There’s much more we need to know to fully understand this adaptation process.
 Ongoing research to better understand more about the innate ability of corals to adapt to the impacts of climate change is critical to sustaining functional reefs in the future.